SAP/fundamental-tools/doc/app.md

 # Cloud extension example <!-- omit in toc -->

-Assume the scenario in which Functional Consultant together with customer defined how one or more ABAP transactions with old UI could be replaced with more convenient and effective app, with new UI.
+Assume the scenario in which Functional Consultant together with customer defined how one or more ABAP transactions with old UI could be replaced with more convenient and effective app.

-In this example, app shall be provided to manage Equipment, with Variant Characteristics, to be used instead of old UI:
+In this example, app shall be provided to maintain Equipment, with Variant Characteristics, as alternative to old UI:

 <img src="./assets/equipment-oldui.png" width="600px"/>

-The new UI with same functionality, up and running on [coevi76/plm3](http://coevi76/plm3) (SAP VPN url), looke like this:
+The new UI with same functionality ([live @ coevi76/plm3](http://coevi76/plm3) (SAP VPN url)) looks like this:

 <img src="./assets/equipment-newui.jpg" width="600px"/>

-The transition from old to new UI, using SAP Fundamental Library for ABAP, is done in 4 steps, providing four components of new cloud extension app
+The transition from old to new UI, using SAP Fundamental Library for ABAP, is done in 4 steps, providing four components of new cloud extension app: ABAP API, App Server, View Model and View.

+Let build these four layers, with the little help of [`abap` CLI tool](https://www.npmjs.com/package/abap-api-tools):

 - [ABAP API](#abap-api) exposed as a set of remote-enabled Function Modules (RFMs)
 - [App server](#app-server-java-node-python), mapping ABAP API to server routes